MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-wrap.md

 ---
 title: bitsadmin wrap
-description: "Windows Commands topic for **bitsadmin wrap** - Wraps any line of output text extending beyond the rightmost edge of the command window to the next line." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin wrap** - Wraps any line of output text extending beyond the rightmost edge of the command window to the next line. ms.custom: na ms.prod: windows-server ms.reviewer: na